 - Devices beings labeled and sold as a snoring solution are simply night guards.
 As mentioned above, night guards do not provide a jaw advancement feature.
 They simply provide a barrier between the lower and upper teeth to prevent grinding.

 A list of all companies who sell themWithout the ability to look at several products on the store shelf and make a decision, you would at least like a list of companies who sell anti-snoring mouthpieces.
-While such a central directory does not currently exist, I have created a chart that allows you to compare 25 of the most popular product that are currently on the market.
+While such a central directory does not currently exist, I have created a chart that allows you to compare 25 of the most popular product that is currently on the market.
 I’ve personally tried most of these and came up with my top 3 picks.

-As with any purchase that you make, it’s best to become informed prior to making a buying decision.
+Before you make a decisionAs with any purchase that you make, it’s best to become informed prior to making a buying decision.
 A great place to start is right here on snoringmouthpieceguide.com.
 Each product mentioned includes an extensive review pointing out the pro’s and con’s of each based on information gathered from across the internet and from personal experience.
 Don’t have time to do the research?
 Well here are a few key factors that you should at least consider before making a selection:

-- Do you breathe though your mouth while asleep at night?
+- Do you breathe through your mouth while asleep at night?
 If the answer is “yes” then you may want to consider selecting a product that features breathing ports or air holes to allow for this.

 - Do you have any missing teeth or dental work such as dentures, crowns, or bridges?
 This is something that you will want to take into account while shopping around.
-Check the manufacturers recommendations if any of these apply to you.
+Check the manufacturer’s recommendations if any of these apply to you.

 - Are you able to tolerate a full mouthpiece?
 If the idea of an oral appliance inside of your mouth sounds bothersome, you may want to consider an alternative device such as the Good Morning Snore Solution which rests on the outside of the lips.